skoussou/hackathlon-helper-api/Readme.md

 The detailed instructions to run *Red Hat Helloworld MSA* demo, can be found at the following repository: <https://github.com/redhat-helloworld-msa/helloworld-msa>

-Build and Deploy hola locally
+Build and Deploy hackathlon-helper-api locally
 -----------------------------

 1. Open a command prompt and navigate to the root directory of this microservice.